 This object or concept acts as an external stimulus to the team to generate new upon the old.
 While it gives the inventor context and purpose, the stimuli trigger greater imagination.
-This helps boost idea performance by simply reframing old concepts.
+Above all, this helps boost idea performance by simply reframing old concepts.

 Scaffolding also enables a second innovation upon the first innovation.
 Experience with the original process, product, or concept helps provide a context to identify incremental innovations on top of the original.
-This process can even assist in the redesign of the original product by reframing the idea in a new paradigm which can break a team out of a creative rut.
+Therefore, this process can even assist in the redesign of the original product by reframing the idea in a new paradigm that can break a team out of a creative rut.

 In 1955 Frito-Lay founder Elmer Doolin convinced Walt Disney to let him open Case de Fritos.
 It was a Mexican restaurant in Frontierland that was of the TexMex variety which served tamales, enchiladas, and the American taco.
-It was a highly successful move capitalizing on tourists from the Midwest who had never had Mexican food before and raved about it (Arellano, 2012).
+It was a highly successful move capitalizing on tourists from the Midwest who had never had Mexican food before and raved about it.

-A few years into the operation one of the Frito-Lay traveling salesman saw a pile of the discarded tortillas that weren’t used.
+A few years into the operation a Frito-Lay traveling salesman saw a pile of the discarded tortillas.
 The salesman knew of the popular snack, totopo, in Mexico which consisted of the fried tortillas.
-He then asked for the staff to fry them and to add flavoring instead of wasting them (Frank, 2017).
+He then asked for the staff to fry them and to add flavoring instead of wasting them.

 The “little bits of gold” or Doritos popularity soared.
-It quickly became a mass-produced food and grew to over a billion a year in sales (Consumerist, 2014).
-The act of seeing waste and rethinking what to do with it models the art of reimagining usefulness.
-By adding the twist of flavor to a fried tortilla to turn the totopo into a Dorito is scaffolding at its finest.
+For that reason, it became a mass-produced food and grew to over a billion a year in sales.
+Above all, the act of seeing waste and rethinking what to do with it models the art of reimagining usefulness.
+Then by adding the twist of flavor to a fried tortilla to turn the totopo into a Dorito is scaffolding at its finest.